 JOHN HANNAN ~ VICE PRESIDENT

-John graduated from Oregon State University with a Bachelors Degree in Healthcare Administration.
-I have worked at Salem Clinic PC for over 20 years and I am currently the Director of Information Systems.
-I have volunteered as a coach in the Kid’s Inc. in Dallas Oregon.
-I have been married for 17 years to Toni, and have three kids, ages 12, 10 and 7.
-Many of my family members work in the public school system, but I believe that not every student fits in the traditional school model and RPA affords other students another opportunity to be successful.
+I graduated from Oregon State University with a Bachelors Degree in Healthcare Administration.
+I have worked at Salem Clinic, in Salem Oregon for over 21 years and I am currently the Director of Information Systems.
+In my free time, I have volunteered as a coach in several different sports within the Kid’s Inc organization in Dallas, Oregon.
+I have been married for 19 years to Toni, and have three kids, ages 14, 12 and 9.
+All of my kids attend a public school in Dallas, Oregon.
+I was brought up in the public schools, my wife is a counselor at Dallas High School, my brother is the principal at Silverton High school, and his wife is a principal at the Silverton’s Elementary School.
+With these ties to the public school system, you can see that I believe in public schools.
+Still, I also think that not every student fits in the traditional school model and RPA affords other students another opportunity to be successful.
 Go Beavs!

 BERT ELIASON ~ SECRETARY

 Bert Eliason has been involved in education for 37 years and recently retired from Bethel School District in Eugene, Oregon after spending the last 15 years as a middle school principal.
 Bert earned his Bachelor of Science in Elementary Education from Oregon State University and his Masters and Doctorate of Education in Educational Leadership from the University of Oregon.
 Currently, Bert serves as a Research Associate at the University of Oregon promoting the use of Positive Behavior Intervention and Support in classrooms around the world encouraging school-wide, classroom and individual behavior and academic support to foster environments that are safe and respectful and build success for all students.